Why You Really Need Leave-in Conditioner

 - fatty alcohols which help to detangle and smooth the hair.
 These alcohols feel more like a wax before being melted into the conditioner formula and you are applying the formula to wet hair- which gives it and additional slippery quality.

-The humectant ingredients and the fatty alcohol component are the real reasons why rinse out conditioner is meant to be rinsed.
+This is a thicker consistency that is meant to be rinsed out.
+The humectant ingredients and the fatty alcohol component are the real reasons why daily conditioner is meant to be rinsed.
 Conditioner is thick but liquid in the bottle and you are adding more moisture by putting it on wet hair.
 If you leave it to air dry it will harden as moisture evaporates.
 Leaving sticky or waxy textures on your hair can cause buildup leading to dull, matte hair.
 Dust and pollution will tend to cling.
-Hair that is already damaged will tend to attract the waxiness to those areas and if allowed to remain indefinitely it will begin to smother and weaken the strands (in a similar way that silicones do).
+Hair that is already damaged will tend to attract the waxiness to those areas and if allowed to remain indefinitely it will begin to smother and weaken the strands (in a similar way that silicones do) eventually causing breakage.

 So what to do if you find your hair needs extra conditioning help?